Diversity and inclusion in the workplace – how to make it work

 It involves having the power to influence what — and how — work is done, having a person's needs and interests taken into account, and having their contributions valued, recognised and rewarded with further opportunities to contribute and advance within the organisation.

-She says local teams play an equal role in promoting inclusion.
+Local teams also play an equal role in promoting inclusion.

 Although it may seem daunting, there are several ways to go about fostering more inclusive workplaces.
 These include: